 (4) The Creative Live affiliate program is available through the ShareASale affiliate network and anyone can sign up for free.
 It’s currently one of the top 300 performing merchants with a 5.6% conversion rate.
 Not a stellar metric but can potentially pick up as more people lean towards online learning.

-The platform pays 30% for every new customer who purchases a single class or the membership plans.
+The platform pays 30% for every new customer who purchases a single class or membership plan.
 Needless to say, the annual membership sale will give you the highest yield, at about $90 per transaction.
 This program is a good online monetization strategy for educators, photographers, artisans, musicians, and life coaches.

-If you belong to this group of people OR simply a big fan of Creative Live, now is a good time to join.
+If you belong to this group of people OR are simply a big fan of Creative Live, now is a good time to join.
 Not sure how to write an appealing online review?
 This comprehensive training will guide you through the business of affiliate marketing while you build your first WordPress blog for free.

 Give it a go if you don’t have a website already!